UPDATED: September 2017

 River Road, near Wat Polanka.

-Garden of Universe $$ (Authentic Thai food to make you smile)
+Garden of Universe $$

 A lovely chilled out cafe / restaurant selling Thai food, coffee and juices.
 The owners are really friendly, the food is delicious and there is a whole vegetarian and vegan menu available.
 The vibes are chilled with a nice garden setting with hammock seats to while away the hours.
 Be warned (especially after all those mild Khmer dishes) the curries are authentically spicy, but so so delicious!